Foothill Flyers Mountain Trail Runs

 The Lower Brown Mountain / El Prieto Loop can be run clockwise or counter-clockwise depending if you prefer running down hill on a single track or dirt road.
 As you go up the Arroyo, watch for a dirt road curving off to the right with the Brown Mtn Sign (B).The split for the loop is a hard left hairpin turn on Brown Mountain Rd at the bottom junction with the El Prieto Trail (C).
 If you run it clock-wise, go up the dirt road and you will find a point where it levels off at a small saddle with a junction (E).
 Turn right and go down the lower dirt road.
 Watch for the El Prieto single track trail junction on your right a little after a mile (D).
 This single track goes down a valley with a number of stream crossings.
 At the bottom you will come back to the dirt road you took up.
 The El Prieto Trail is part of the Angels Crest 100 Mile Trail run.

 The Brown Canyon Debris Dam run up the Arroyo Seco on the Gabrieleno Trail is a nice walk/jog of about 8.5 miles round trip.
 The Station Fire totally destroyed the bridges and what was once a fire road is now a single track trail.
 Having said all that, this now might become one of the Weekend Warriors favorite trails.
 It is a lot more runnable than some that we do and the shade and water crossings make it idea for those hot summer days.
 There is an off shoot trail to the left after the Paul Little camp ground that will take you to the base of the dam.
 If you stay on the trail to the right it climbs up over dam and goes to the Oakwilde camp ground.
-See the photos from a June 2013 run.

 The Upper Brown Mountain Loop goes the same way as the first half of the Lower Brown Mountain / El Prieto Loop, but at the dirt road split, you turn north and go up to the end of the road.
 The Ken Burton Trail is a single track that goes to the west from the Brown Mountain dirt road dead end and drops down with lots of switchbacks into the Arroyo to cross the river just above Oakwilde camp.
 This trail got destroyed during the Station Fire and may not have been rebuilt yet.
 If so, return the way you came.